Florence Diagnostic Center: Advanced technologies for accurate and safe diagnoses

-The diagnostic imaging (o biomedical imaging) is an advanced medical technology that enables detailed imaging of internal areas of the human body, providing essential support in diagnosis, assessment of disease severity, and post-diagnostic monitoring.
+Diagnostic imaging (or biomedical imaging) is an advanced medical technology that enables detailed images of internal areas of the human body, providing essential support in diagnosis.

 The safety of our patients is our top priority.
 Diagnostic examinations are designed to be safe and noninvasive, and our staff is committed to ensuring a comfortable and calm experience throughout the procedure.
 Before each exam, the staff provides clear instructions and answers any questions so that each patient can approach the exam with peace of mind.